Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Real-data study

-Spatially, as we compare the two uniform grids of sensors at ATL and LA, we see that they have similar interactions (in terms of magnitude), but birthrates in ATL are smaller than those in LA.
-We suspect large birthrate magnitude under similar sensor interactions would lead to a higher average frequency of ramping events in LA than in ATL.
-We will observe this phenomenon in the next subsection.
-On the other hand, it is harder to compare either Atlanta or Los Angeles results with Northern California results due to how sensors are located.
-Nevertheless, we can see that birthrate magnitudes and strengths of interactions are similar between Northern California cities and Los Angeles, and both results are stronger than Atlanta's results.
-Although we can generally expect this situation to occur due to closer geographic proximity between Northern California and Los Angeles, it is interesting to be able to quantitatively and intuitively analyze this situation.
+In addition, based on comparisons between the two uniform grids of sensors at ATL and LA shown in Figure \ref{fig:5_1_mapview}, we find that they have a similar magnitude of interactions, but birthrates in ATL are smaller than those in LA.
+On the other hand, it is harder to compare either Atlanta or Los Angeles results with North California ones due to differences in sensor distributions.
+Nevertheless, we can see that magnitudes of birthrate and interactions are similar between cities in North California and grids in Los Angeles.
+Although we generally expect this situation to occur due to the closer geographic proximity between North California and Los Angeles, it is interesting to quantitatively and intuitively analyze this situation based on the results from our point-process model.